harshva89/Car-Sales-Services/README.md

 # Just Miles

-Car Rental & Service System project is designed to aid the car rental company to enable renting of cars through an online system and also aid the car service company to enable booking car service through an online system.
+Just Miles, A Car Rental & Service System project is designed to aid the car rental company to enable renting of cars through an online system and also aid the car service company to enable booking car service through an online system.
 It helps the users to search for available cars view profile and book the cars for the time period and to explore different types of car services and to book the particular service that user wants to avail.
 It has a user-friendly interface which helps the user to check for cars and rent them for the period specified along with the car service.

 The app is made using Flutter and Firebase.